 4. Solemn Wishes

-Fourth place goes to perhaps the simplest of today's lineup.
-Solemn Wishes grants you 500 Life Points each time you draw a card; meaning you'll typically gain 500 each turn.
+Solemn Wishes simply grants 500 Life Points each time you draw a card; meaning you'll typically gain 500 each turn.
 That's a nice defensive effect, but you'll understand its real potential when combining it with cards like Supply Squad.
 That card lets you draw once per turn when one of your monsters is destroyed, allowing to rapidly replenish your precious LP if Solemn Wishes is also in effect.

-One weakness of the card: the life gain isn't optional; in the rare situations where you don't want to regenerate health (some traps can reverse the effects of life gaining), you don't have the choice to decline the effect.
+One weakness of the card: the life gain isn't optional; in the rare situations where you don't want to regenerate health (like with Bad Reaction To Simochi), you don't have the choice to decline the effect.
 Be careful when using it, and you'll have an awesome way to keep yourself in the duel.